techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.6-AdminNode.md

 ```
   cd /opt/opencrowbar/core
-  ./production.sh <FQDN of the admin node>
+  ./production.sh &lt;FQDN of the admin node&gt;
 ```

 Once this is complete, the admin node is configured.
 Don't worry about